adamsalter/filestore_expires_in-plugin/README.md

 Model observers and sweepers are still useable as well, of course.

-Filestore caching is a much easier method of caching to implement quickly than memcached, since it just involves writing the caches to files in the tmp/ directory.
+Filestore caching is a much easier method of caching to implement quickly than memcached, since it just involves writing the cache data to files in the tmp/ directory (also making it good for shared hosting environments).

 Example
 =======